 What is the role of digital marketing in a company?

 - Study the nature of the market and knowledge of competitors and strengths and weaknesses.

-- Direct contact between the company and customers, and know their requirements, needs and keep your customers permanently access to your services and products.
+- Direct contact between the company and customers, know their requirements, and needs, and keep your customers permanently access to your services and products.

 - Ease of brand spread and marketing in a simple way.